Brinckley/FoxProDataBase/README.md

 # FoxProDataBase
  FoxPro course project.
 Lombard database.
+ Some forms in this folder are junk, beware.